nithril/angular-draganddrop/README.md

 angular-draganddrop
 ===================

-AngularJS drag&amp;drop module.
+AngularJS Drag and Drop module.
 The dragged element is rendered with a dedicated and customizable AngularJS template.
 This controller and the associated view is fully customizable.
-There is no DOM manipulation (detach, clone...), only full customizable angular.
+There is no DOM manipulation (detach, clone...), nor external dependency (like JQuery) only full customizable AngularJS.

 This modules contains